iennae/ed-training/labs/lab_3.md

 # Setup a Chef Repository

+Before starting any work in this lab, make sure that you read through the entire requirements as a team.
+Define which items are tasks, which are dependent tasks, and what tasks could potentially cause conflicts in your repository.

+You can track this on your kanban board.

 ## Have one person in your team create a repo called ed-lab3.

 * Elect one person from your group to create a repo called `ed-lab3`.
 Follow the process from Lab 1 with one exception, don't create a readme.